 This is a great thing.
 It reminds us that in no time at all the temperature will be rising, the trees will get their leaves back and the beach will be waiting for us.
 Soon, we can say goodbye to the dark colors of our winter clothes and hello to light dresses, skirts, and bikinis.

 This can also be a daunting thought.
 I don’t know about anyone else, but my New Years’ resolution of losing some weight has become a distant memory.
 I haven’t been strict enough with myself and now I’m in the position of feeling very unprepared for summer.
+It’s this time of year that I look on with envy at all the mommy makeover pictures as the women who get that procedure look beach-ready and in great shape regardless of the season.
+Who knows, maybe I’ll give it a shot one day.

 Being ‘bikini-body ready’ is something that plays on my mind more often